DragonArrow9/Hangman-Game/README.md

 This is a simple Hangman Game made with Python that runs in the terminal.

 Instructions:
-Download hangman.py and when opened it will open a terminal and that will be the game.
+1. Download hangman.py
+2. Run hangman.py
+3. Play the game

 Credits:
-DragonArrow9/Talon Couture
+DragonArrow9 - Talon Couture